Apostille USA

 4. Step 4: Await the results of the FBI background check, which may take some time.

 5. Step 5: Once the background check is complete, obtain the apostille, which verifies the authenticity and legal recognition of the document.
+Only the original document with official signatures and security features will be accepted for apostille processing.

 Undergoing fingerprinting is an essential part of the process, ensuring accurate identification and thorough background checks.
 Get ready to show off your fingerprinting skills and submit that form because it’s time to send it all to the FBI.